bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 ### Incremental updates

 * https://dev.twtxt.net/doc/archivefeedsextension.html
-* A publishing platform use case (personal blog, knowledge base forum) assumes that you wish to make your content available indefinitely (or until redacted)
+* A publishing platform use case (personal blog, knowledge base forum) assumes that you wish to make your content available indefinitely (or until #redaction )
 * We would like to reduce bandwidth requirement of syncing long timelines
 * Older messages should be archived either in fixed time frames (annually, monthly) or based on an order of magnitude of volume (like about 1000 messages) and paged
 * The feed with the most recent posts should be as short as possible and potentially pruned by the #read_receipt of our followers